igemsoftware/SYSU-Software2013/README.md

 For unix-like operating system users, you may need to confirm that all the dependencies all correctly installed on your computer.
 You shall have your `pip` installed on your computer, and then use `pip` to install other dependencies.
-The following commands shows how to install these requirements in ubuntu.
+The following commands show how to install these requirements in ubuntu.
 ```
 sudo apt-get install pip
 sudo pip install -r requirements.txt
 ```

-## Detail
-We use pure javascript to implement the front end,and use flask framework (especially the websocket protocol for data transfer)for the back end,which is written in python.Next we use sqlite as the database.By the way,we have provided a brower so called cefsharp,which is base on chromium core and written in c#
+Our project is based on flask framework, you can easily turn the project into a server version with `uwsgi`.

 ## Safety
 We have used rsa algorithm to encrypt any password transferation,and use sha-a algorithm for information digesting,never save plain password.